Manya1101/FriendBook/README.md

-FriendBook is a full-stack social networking web app built using the MERN stack (MongoDB, Express, React, Node.js).
-It allows users to create accounts, update profiles, send and accept friend requests, and maintain a personal friends list.
-The app supports secure authentication, real-time updates, and a responsive UI built with React.
-Users can interact through posts and manage their connections in a clean, user-friendly interface.
-The project demonstrates my skills in frontend–backend integration, RESTful API design, state management, and building scalable, interactive web applications.
+# 👥 FriendBook

+**FriendBook** is a social networking platform built with the **MERN stack** that allows users to connect, share posts, and interact with friends in real time.
+It features secure authentication, post management, and a responsive interface.

+---

+## 🚀 Features

+- 🔹 User authentication and profiles
+- 🔹 Create, edit, and delete posts
+- 🔹 Like and comment on posts
+- 🔹 Friend requests and connections
+- 🔹 Responsive and clean UI

+---

+## 🛠️ Tech Stack

+- **Frontend:** React.js, Tailwind CSS, Axios, React Router
+- **Backend:** Node.js, Express.js, MongoDB & Mongoose
+- **Authentication:** JWT
+- **Other Tools:** dotenv, CORS, Git & GitHub